souzamarlon/bootcamp-fastfeet/README.md

 ## :information_source: How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Yarn v1.13][yarn] or higher installed on your computer.

-You'll also need to setup and run a Postgres and a Redis database and insert the access informations into a .env file, based on a .env.example file that is provided in the backend folder.
+You'll also need to setup and run a Postgres and a Redis database and insert the access informations into a .env file, based on a .env.example file that is provided in the backend, front-end folders.

 From your command line:

 ```bash